SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Jill on a windy day at the Golden Gate Bridge

 Lombard Street in San Francisco is one of the most crooked streets in the city.
-This one block stretch zig zags downhill between Hyde and Leavenworth Streets and includes eight tight turns.
+This one-block stretch zig-zags downhill between Hyde and Leavenworth Streets, making eight tight turns.
 It's on the northern side of the city in the Russian Hill district.

 Why is Lombard Street so famous?
 It's famous for two reasons.